MichaelAHood/readmissions-risk-scorer/README.md

 workingData = sqlContext.sql(q7)
 sqlContext.registerDataFrameAsTable(workingData, "working_data")
 ```
+#4 Preparing Features for Modeling

-* Consolidate ETHNICITY, LANGUAGE, and MARITAL_STATUS labels and select the columns that we want to use for modeling.
+*Consolidate ETHNICITY, LANGUAGE, and MARITAL_STATUS labels and select the columns that we want to use for modeling.
 ```python
 q8 = """
     SELECT